Can pets eat Yeast (Baker's)?

 Description

-Baker's yeast (Saccharomyces cerevisiae) is a live leavening organism sold as active dry, instant, and fresh compressed cakes for bread, pizza dough, rolls, and brewing starters.
-It activates with warmth and moisture.
-It ferments sugars to produce carbon dioxide and alcohol.
-Raw yeast dough may expand rapidly in a warm stomach.
+Baker's yeast (Saccharomyces cerevisiae) is a live leavening organism sold as active dry, instant, and fresh compressed cakes for bread, pizza dough, and rolls.
+Ferments sugars to produce carbon dioxide and alcohol.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.